coderefinery/coderefinery.org/content/about/staff-meetings.md

 ## Next meeting

-- 2021-08-02, (RB)
+- 2021-08-16, (NT)

 ## About this document

 - Visibility:
     - We write so that it can become public.
     - Everybody who has the link during the meeting can edit.
 Otherwise logged-on users can edit.
     - The minutes need to be reviewed and approved by the end of the meeting.
 - All paid staff is invited to this meeting and expected to attend (unless vacation, sick leave, scheduling conflict).
 - We use one document (this document) for all meetings instead of creating a new one.